skyizwhite/hsx/README.md

-# Piccolo
+# HSX

-Piccolo, a fork of [flute](https://github.com/ailisp/flute), is a beautiful, easily composable HTML5 generation library for Common Lisp.
+HSX (hypertext s-expression) is an incredibly simple HTML5 generation library for Common Lisp.

+This is a fork project of [flute](https://github.com/ailisp/flute/), created by Bo Yao.

 # License

 Licensed under MIT License.

 Copyright (c) 2024, skyizwhite.